The Berkeley Public Library Foundation supports library innovation and excellence. We work together to make a great library extraordinary.

 The Foundation helps the library meet the changing needs of our growing community.
 Our current priorities include:

-- Providing for refurbishments and upgrades to the Children’s floor at Central and the Children’s rooms at the 4 branches.
+- Providing for refurbishments and upgrades to the Children’s Floor at the Central Library and the children’s rooms at all four branches.

-- Seeding the Generation Fund, a newly designated legacy fund to ensure the long-term funding needs for a strong public library.
+- Seeding the Generation Fund, a new board-designated legacy fund to ensure the long-term funding needs of a robust public library.

 IT’S TIME FOR CENTRAL